fac-members/fac-slides/src/slides/term-4/epa/index.md

 **Your portfolio is not directly assessed**.

-It is used as the basis for the "professional discussion", which is what determines your grade.
+It is used as the basis for the "professional discussion", which determines your grade.

 ---

-The portfolio should contain 10 pieces of evidence.
+The portfolio should contain (up to) 10 pieces of evidence.

 Each should relate to at least one of the required knowledge, skills or behaviours.